Rules for Mattis

 • Sequence: A run of cards in the same suit (optional rule)

-Mattis and Dog are sister games that share many similarities, but each offers unique challenges:
+Mattis and Dog are related games that share many similarities, but each offers different challenges:

 Similarities: